VeronikaSedlackova/UpdateCSV_BankEntries/README.md

 2. **Create the following column order:** Id, Bank Name, BIC, URL, Adapter Id, Bank Code, IDP URL, Approach (Bank Name and Bank Code should be already filled up, BIC partly)
 3. **Sometimes there is an comma in the bank name.
 It has to be removed!
 You can do it in Excel:**

-   - Select the whole column "Bank name"
+   - Select the whole column "Bank Name"
    - Go to "search and select" and then click on "replace"
-   - Enter an comma to "search for" and leave the replace input empty
+   - Enter a comma to "search for" and leave the "replace" input empty
    - Click on "replace all"

    Check if it worked:
    - Put a filter over the column description
-   - Look with the option "contains" if there is still a comma
+   - Look if there is still a comma in the option "contains"

 4. **Sort the bank name in ascending order**
 5. **Convert to CSV:** You can use [Convertio](https://convertio.co/de/)